jrno/advent-of-code-2019-kotlin/README.md

 # advent-of-code-2019-kotlin

-Solving some of the https://adventofcode.com/ 2019 puzzles with Kotlin
+Solutions to some of the https://adventofcode.com/ 2019 puzzles using Kotlin.